Vacation rentals in the Bitterroot Valley are the most popular lodging option for good reasons.

 LARGE VACATION RENTALS

-Family reunions, weddings, and special gatherings often need lots of beds to accommodate the group.
+Family reunions, weddings, and special gatherings need lots of beds for the group.

 Image / Bitterroot Info